benjaminorthner/asciiPrime/README.md

 ```bash
   python3 asciiPrime.py --file images/mona.jpg
 ```
 The program will now display a sample ascii image, that is _not yet a prime number_.
 This image serves simply as a sample of what the result will roughly look like.
-Additionally, the program will display estimates of computation together with the confidence level at which that estimate is realised.
+Additionally, the program will display estimates of computation times together with the confidence level at which that estimate is realised.

 <p align="center">
   <img width="400" src="readme_images/screenshot1.png">